9 Cheapest Countries to Visit: Dream Trips on a Budget

 Food and local transport are very inexpensive.
 Colorful markets and turquoise lagoons create constant visual wonder.
 Nature here feels massive and untamed.
 Bolivia is wild, beautiful, and surprisingly accessible.

-Average daily budget: $35–55 per person | Best time to visit: November–April (wet season) for the mirror effect on the salt flats — the reflection is only possible when there is a thin layer of water on the surface | Don’t miss: An overnight salt flat tour — watching the sunrise on the Salar is one of the most visually extraordinary experiences available anywhere in South America. | Tip: Altitude is a serious consideration in Bolivia — La Paz sits at 3,650 meters and Uyuni at 3,670 meters.
+Average daily budget: $35–55 per person | Best time to visit: November–April (wet season) for the mirror effect on the salt flats — the reflection is only possible when a thin layer of water covers the surface, which happens after rain | Don’t miss: An overnight salt flat tour — watching the sunrise on the Salar is one of the most visually extraordinary experiences available anywhere in South America. | Tip: Altitude is a serious consideration in Bolivia — La Paz sits at 12,000 feet (3,650 m) and Uyuni at 12,060 feet (3,670 m).
 Give yourself 2–3 days to acclimatize before any serious activity and avoid alcohol for the first couple of days.
+Compare Uyuni salt flats tours on Viator before choosing between a one-day mirror tour and a multi-day desert route.

 8. Egypt